Do you read me?

 Roots deepen.
 Flowers fade.

-like port wine and dark chocolate.
+port wine, dark chocolate.

 Fire dances on the hillsides, and dark blood